Bringing Hope & Joy back to the Travel Nursing Industry in 2023

 Vendor Credentialing sits in between hospitals and general nursing recruiters.
 If you're a nurse, who do you go to?
 The person who offers the most money?
 It's a no-brainer.
 But remember, also, that time is money.
 If a nursing recruiter takes up to three months to offer you a start date, once the security checks, registrations, and exams are out of the way, the time spent waiting could be time spent earning.

 Hospitals and recruiters who use Credentially have an average onboarding time of 5 days, including all pre-employment and security checks.
-This is clearly a huge selling point to get nurses in your staff bank.
+This is a huge selling point to get nurses in your staff bank.
 Time is money, and you're offering potential NP what others can't.

 Travel nurse contracts typically last circa 13 weeks.
 If you're continually sending nurses out and renewing contracts, it's beneficial to all parties involved, nurses, agencies, and employers, to get them in the field as quickly as possible.
 Having Credentially means your nurses and their paperwork exist on your system, with their dashboard that updates you in real-time of any lapse or expiry in essential documents that affect their work.